 Fixed or Random Delay

-Just like the number of retries, there isn't a rule set in stone for how long the delay should be, but you can experiment with different reasonable delay values around 300ms to find an optimal balance.ย
+Like the number of retries, there isn't a standard rule for how long the delay should be.
+But, you can experiment with different reasonable delay values (e.g., between 300ms and 500ms) to find an optimal balance.

 Backoff Strategy for the Delays